-The authors suggested an interesting approach for solving of manga faces generation from photo problem.
+The authors suggested an interesting approach for solving manga faces generation from photo problems.

 Key achievements proposed in the article: